Dear Shidduch Resume,

 Resume, obviously I’m exaggerating to make a point.
 But I wish you were broader, more open-minded and more detailed, looking at a whole person, even just peeking at her soul.

-How many Jewish singles are saying, “He/she’s not for me,” based on one line of a resume, before even once sitting down to ask him/her about it?
+How many Jewish singles are saying, “He/she is not for me,” based on one line of a resume, before even once sitting down to ask him/her about it?
 Are you causing this shidduch crisis?

-If you finally get passed round one of this resume game, you then make it to the “phoning references round”, which sounds a lot like, “Hi!
-I’m calling to find out more information about Shimon?”
-As if his own mother, rabbi, best friend, or anyone for that matter, is going to say anything negative.
+If you finally get past round one of this resume game, you then make it to the “phoning references round”, which sounds a lot like, “Hi!
+I’m calling to find out more information about Shimon…” As if his own mother, rabbi, best friend, or anyone, for that matter, is going to say anything negative.
 (Your own references included!)